Diversifying Higher Education – A Post Affirmative Action Path Forward

-13% of Americans are Black and 18% are Latinx.
+13% of Americans are Black and 19% are Latino.
 Yet they represent only a tiny fraction of our corporate leadership and advanced workforce.

 The lack of opportunity that keeps talented students of color from leadership roles and professional careers is devastating.

-18% of Black Americans and 16% of Latinx Americans live in poverty, compared to 8% of White Americans.
+18% of Black Americans and 16% of Latino Americans live in poverty, compared to 7% of White Americans.

-Only 11% of all Americans born into poverty will ever earn a six-figure salary, and for people of color, it’s worse — 7.1% for Latinx individuals and 2.5% for Black individuals.
+Only 11% of White Americans born into poverty will ever earn a six-figure salary, and for people of color, it’s worse — 7.1% for Latino individuals and 2.5% for Black individuals.

-58% of white workers have jobs that pay family sustaining earnings, compared to 41% of Black workers and 37% of Latinx workers.
+58% of white workers have jobs that pay family sustaining earnings, compared to 41% of Black workers and 37% of Latino workers.

 See why innovative companies turn to us for top talent

-Help Black, Latinx, and other underrepresented scholars thrive
+Help Black, Latino, and other underrepresented Scholars thrive